Single trip travel insurance

 - Price – if you take more than one trip in a year, you could end up paying more than if you’d chosen an annual policy.

-- Effort – you’ll miss out on the ease offered by annual policies, meaning that you can take short-notice and spontaneous trips away (to the areas you’re covered for) without having to spend time comparing insurance policies.
+- Effort – you’ll miss out on the ease offered by annual policies.
+For example, with an annual policy, you can take short-notice and spontaneous trips away (to the areas you’re covered for) without having to spend time completing online forms and comparing insurance policies.

 - More potential risk – if you delay buying your single trip policy after you’ve booked, you might be unable to claim if you need to cancel, for example.
-With an annual policy, you’d be covered.
+With an existing annual policy, you’d be covered straight away.

-- More hassle if you extend your stay – single trip cover is based on fixed dates, so if you stay a little longer you’ll have to either extend your short stay travel insurance or take out a new policy.
+- More hassle if you extend your stay – single trip cover is based on fixed dates.
+That means if you stay a little longer, you’ll have to either extend your short trip travel insurance or take out a new policy.

-How can I get cheap single trip travel insurance?
+How can I get cheap single trip holiday insurance?

-One of the simplest ways to find cheap single trip travel insurance is to compare quotes with us.
+One simple way to find cheap single trip travel insurance is to compare quotes with us.

-If you’re making more than one trip in a year, you might find it cheaper to get an annual travel policy that offers multi-trip cover, rather than buying separate policies for two or three single trips.
+If you’re making more than one trip in a year, you might find it cheaper to get an annual travel policy, offering multi-trip cover, rather than buying separate policies for two or three single trips.
 You can also compare annual cover prices with us, so you can decide which option is right for you.

 What our expert says...

-"When taking out a single-trip policy, it's best to get covered early.
-That's because your cover starts from the moment you take out the policy, which means you're protected for any cancellations or other issues right away, rather than just while you're travelling.
-Premiums also tend to get more expensive, the closer you get to travelling, so it's a win-win to get covered early."
+"When taking out a single trip policy, it's best to get covered early.
+That's because your cover starts from the moment you take out the policy, which means you'll be protected for any cancellations or other issues right away, rather than just while you're travelling."

 - Anna McEntee, Home, pet and travel insurance expert